 A Final Word about Forms

 Build your forms in Qualtrics, please.
-Gravity Forms, the plugin A&S has long used to build the various forms departments put on their websites, lags well behind commonly accepted standards for accessibility.
+Gravity Forms, the plugin A&S has long used to build the various forms departments put on their websites, is neither accessible nor mobile-friendly.
 Qualtrics, on the other hand, is fully accessible and mobile friendly, plus it’s available for free through the University’s license.

 Qualtrics forms won’t be embedded in your site’s pages like Gravity’s forms, but you can create a simple landing page for each form, adding only a single click to your users’ experience.

-Qualtrics takes some getting used to, but it’s as user-friendly as Gravity once you get to know it. eTech offers Qualtrics workshops from time to time; watch our website (etech.as.ua.edu) for upcoming sessions.
+Building forms in Qualtrics takes some getting used to, but it’s as user-friendly as Gravity once you get to know it.